mlsecproject/combine/README.md

 The enrichments include:
 * AS Name and Number information gathered from [MaxMind GeoIP ASN Database](http://dev.maxmind.com/geoip/legacy/geolite/)
-* Country Code information gathered from [MaxMind GeoIP2 Database](http://dev.maxmind.com/geoip/geoip2/geolite2/)
+* Country Code information gathered from [MaxMind GeoIP Database](http://dev.maxmind.com/geoip/legacy/geolite/)
 * Host resolution and Reverse Host information is gathered from [Farsight Security's DNSDB](https://api.dnsdb.info/)

 In order to use the DNSDB's information you will require an API key from Farsight Security to use the enrichment.
 If you do not have one, you can request one [here](https://www.dnsdb.info/#Apply).

-You should configure the API key and endpoint for DNSDB on `config.cfg`
+You should configure the API key and endpoint for DNSDB on `combine.cfg`.
+Copy the example configuration file from `combine-example.cfg` and add your information there.

 ### Copyright Info